 Working closely with other consultants, such as biologists, entomologists, hydrologists and botanists, Hans focuses their efforts to achieve the client’s ultimate goal of a legally adequate (and defensible) project approval.
 Hans has appeared before planning commissions, city councils and boards of supervisors representing clients in administrative hearings on land use and other matters.

-Hans has extensive experience with these administrative processes due to his 20 years as a deputy and assistant city attorney in a number of cities in Los Angeles, Orange and Riverside Counties represented by Rutan & Tucker, LLP.
+Hans has extensive experience with these administrative processes due to his 30 years as a deputy and assistant city attorney in a number of cities in Los Angeles, Orange and Riverside Counties represented by Rutan & Tucker, LLP, including serving as the City Attorney of the City of San Juan Capistrano.

 The other major component of Hans’ practice is litigation, including, of course, environmental and land use litigation, as well as inverse condemnation claims, real estate disputes, redevelopment and public finance related litigation, and complex civil litigation for private and public clients.